-\begin{remark} Owing to the uniqueness of the orthogonal CP decomposition claimed by \cite{2001Orthogonal}, our \black{row sparsity settings} on the matrix $\bm{G}^*$ can be equivalently interpreted as the sparsity in the frontal slices of the coefficient tensor $\B^*$. \black{Figure \ref{figadd} illustrates this equivalence relation.} Therefore, the definition of TgFDR in (\ref{fdr-power}) can be redefined based on the following random variables
+\begin{remark} Under the guarantee of the uniqueness for LROD, our row sparsity settings on the matrix $\bm{W}^*$ can be equivalently interpreted as the sparsity in the frontal slices of the coefficient tensor $\B^*$.
+Figure \ref{figadd} illustrates this equivalence relation.
+Therefore, the definition of TgFDR in (\ref{fdr-power}) can be redefined based on the following random variables

-with $\bm{B}_j^*$ and $\hat{\bm{B}}_j$ the $j$th frontal \black{slices of $\B^*$ and $\hat{\B}$, respectively.
-This indicates that the estimator $\hat{\B}=\M_3^{-1}(\hat{\bm{G}}\hat{\bm{H}}^\mathrm{T})$ given by (\ref{cp2-gslope}) provably controls TgFDR at any prespecified level $q\in(0,1)$}. \end{remark}
+with $\bm{B}_j^*$ and $\hat{\bm{B}}_j$ the $j$th frontal slices of $\B^*$ and $\hat{\B}$, respectively.
+This indicates that the estimator $\hat{\B}=\M_3^{-1}(\hat{\bm{W}}\hat{\bm{H}}^\top)$ given by (\ref{cp2-gslope}) provably controls TgFDR at any prespecified level $q\in(0,1)$. \end{remark}